 What can it mean if your normally cooperative loved one suddenly becomes surly, or if someone who has always liked to walk refuses to budge?
-It can be tempting to blame the dementia.
+It can be tempting to blame these behaviors on dementia.
 But more often, a sudden change in attitude or physical function reflects something else going on that warrants checking.

-Look for environmental cues: Is there a new home health aide?
-Did the behavior start in connection with a particular activity (a bad experience bathing in too-cold water last week, for example, could make the person skittish when the bathwater is run this week).
+Is there a new home health aide?
+Did the behaviors start in connection with a particular activity (a bad experience bathing in too-cold water last week, for example, could make the person skittish when the bathwater is run this week).
 Is your loved one hospitalized or recovering from a surgery or illness?
 Delirium is also a common complication among older adults with dementia who have been hospitalized.

 Learn the telltale signs of delirium, a possible life-threatening explanation for sudden behavioral changes.